 Assistant Director and Curator, Regional Films and Chinese Film Collection

-Lydia comes to South Carolina from the UK, by way of Stanford University Libraries Special Collections.
-Lydia spent many years working in various libraries in London including as film archivist for the City of London at London Metropolitan Archives, and as librarian at The Royal Society of Medicine and the Royal London Hospital.
+Lydia comes to South Carolina from South Wales and the United Kingdom, and after spending many years working in various libraries in London including The Royal Society of Medicine and the Royal London Hospital became the film archivist for the City of London at London Metropolitan Archives.
 She has a BSc in Library Science from London Metropolitan University and a MA in Film Archiving from the University of East Anglia, Norwich.
 Lydia likes walking in the woods with her dog, folk music, cooking and the color purple (the colour not the film.)

 Ben has a Master of Mass Communications degree, as well as many years of experience at MIRC in all aspects of its workflows, and keeps a steady hand on the tiller steering MIRC through both rough and smooth production times.
 His interests include baroque music and realization of thoroughbass on guitar, jaguar motor vehicle maintenance, and oil painting techniques of the 17th century.